-Each chapter has its own set of by-laws, copied dosely from a model set of bylaws provided by the National Headquarters, and containing many edicts that are national rulings.
+Each chapter has its own set of bylaws, copied closely from a model set of bylaws provided by the National headquarters, and containing many edicts that are national rulings.
 Each chapter has other officers who most effectively fit into their scheme of things, but does not have the power to remove or rename the aforementioned officers.
-For instance, many chapters have created a Corresponding Secretary to coordinate mailings to and from the chapter.

-Each pledge group is formed into a pledge class, electing its own officers, corresponding to those of the chapter.
-The committees of the pledge class gain valuable experience by aiding the committees of the chapter.
+Each candidate class is formed into a group, electing its own officers, corresponding to those of the chapter.
+The committees of the candidate class gain valuable experience by aiding the committees of the chapter.